wpswings/points-and-rewards-for-woocommerce/readme.md

 * **On A Set Range Of Order Total**: The merchant can set the number of points the customer will get if his order value lies within a set range.

-**3) Easy Point Redemption**

-In the WooCommerce loyalty program plugin, customers can redeem their points either on the cart or at the checkout page by entering the points in the “Apply Points” field.
+**4) Easy Point Redemption**: In the WooCommerce loyalty program plugin, customers can redeem their points either on the cart or at the checkout page by entering the points in the “Apply Points” field.
 Merchant can select where he wants to show the “Apply Points” field, on a cart or at the checkout page.
 He can also set the conversion rule to determine the value of every point using the conversion table feature.

 **For Example:** If the order costs $20 and the customer has 10 points in his account, the merchant can determine whether the customer will get a discount of 10, 5, or 2 dollars by redeeming those 10 points.

-**4) Membership System For Exclusive Offers**

-Merchants can create their own membership system based on the WooCommerce Loyalty Program plugin.
+**5) Membership System For Exclusive Offers**: Merchants can create their own membership system based on the WooCommerce Loyalty Program plugin.
 This helps them to offer exclusive discounts to customers based on the points they collect.
 Merchants can add WooCommerce reward discounts on some categories and their products.
 If the customer subscribes to the membership, he can purchase those discounted products.

-**5) Points Log Report**

-In the WooCommerce rewards plugin, the points Log Report feature is available for both customers and the admin:
+**6) Points Log Report**: In the WooCommerce rewards plugin, the points Log Report feature is available for both customers and the admin:

 * **For Customers–** They can check and monitor each point transaction they have done so far.
 The log table shows the details for each point they earned and redeemed.
 * **For Merchants–** They can view the user points history to track the points transaction for each customer.
 Along with it, they can add or deduct points from any customer’s account using this feature.

 Additionally, the admin is provided with hooks through which he can extend and customize the points tab and My Account page.

-**6) Customer Notification Feature**

-With the Points and Rewards for WooCommerce plugin, merchants can notify their customers of each point transaction.
+**7) Customer Notification Feature**: With the Points and Rewards for WooCommerce plugin, merchants can notify their customers of each point transaction.
 Merchants can customize the email subject and message for different notification types.
 The notification is sent to the registered email of the customer.

-**7) WPML Multilingual Compatibility**

-The WooCommerce rewards plugin is compatible with the WPML Multilingual plugin which allows you to reward your customers in your local language.
+**8) WPML Multilingual Compatibility**: The WooCommerce rewards plugin is compatible with the WPML Multilingual plugin which allows you to reward your customers in your local language.

 * Visit [**Points and Rewards for WooCommerce Documentation**](https://docs.wpswings.com/points-and-rewards-for-woocommerce/?utm_source=wpswings-par-doc&utm_medium=par-github-page&utm_campaign=par-doc) and learn more about the features and working of the plugin.